nikosgavalas/tud-thesis/README.md

 #### TODOs
-- Keep files open for reading as I did in appendlog?
-- Integration with minio.
-- asyncio and concurrency control...
+- asyncio and concurrency control